marcelm/cutadapt/doc/guide.rst

 Regular 3' adapters
 -------------------

-A 3' adapter is a piece of DNA ligated to the 3' end of the DNA fragment you are interested in.
-The sequencer starts the sequencing process at the 5' end of the fragment and sequences into the adapter if the read is long enough.
+A 3' adapter is a piece of DNA ligated to the 3' end of the DNA fragment of interest.
+The sequencer starts the sequencing process at the 5' end of the fragment.
+If the fragment is shorter than the read length, the sequencer will sequence into the adapter and the reads will thus contain some part of the adapter.
+Depending on how much longer the read is than the fragment of interest, the adapter occurs 1) not at all, 2) partially or fully at the end of the read (not followed by any other bases), or 3) in full somewhere within the read, followed by some other bases.

-The read that it outputs will then have a part of the adapter in the end.
-Or, if the adapter was short and the read length quite long, then the adapter will be somewhere within the read, followed by some other bases.
+Use Cutadapt’s ``-a`` option to find and trim such an adapter, allowing both partial and full occurrences.

 For example, assume your fragment of interest is *mysequence* and the adapter is *ADAPTER*.
 Depending on the read length, you will get reads that look like this::